themagicalmammal/howtolinux/README.md

  sudo systemctl disable fwupd.service sudo systemctl mask fwupd.service
  ```
-  - **Avahi-daemon** is supposed to provide zero-configuration network discovery, and make it super-easy to find printers and other hosts on your network.
+  - **Avahi-daemon** is supposed to provide zero-configuration network discovery and make it super-easy to find printers and other hosts on your network.
 I always disable it and don’t miss it.
  ```bash
  sudo systemctl disable avahi-daemon.service sudo systemctl mask avahi-daemon.service